Photo by HQuality / Shutterstock.com

 Money is like a tree: Plant it properly, care for it occasionally — but not obsessively — then wait.

 The biggest winner in my IRA is Apple.
-I believe I bought it in 2002 or 2003 — my split-adjusted price is around $1 per share.
-Lately, Apple has been trading at $140 to $150 per share.
-Had I been listening to CNBC or some other outlet promoting constant trading, I almost certainly wouldn’t still own it.
+I believe I bought it in 2002 or 2003 and my split-adjusted price is around $1 per share.
+Lately, Apple has been trading at around $180 to $190 per share.
+Had I been listening to CNBC or some other media outlet promoting trading, I almost certainly wouldn’t still own it.

-Don’t ignore your investments entirely — sometimes fundamental things change, indicating it’s time to move on — but don’t act rashly.
+Don’t ignore your investments entirely.
+Sometimes fundamentals change, indicating it’s time to move on — but don’t act rashly.
 Patience pays.

 2. Listen to your own voice above all others